 What Charges Will I Face for Accidentally Accessing Child Pornographic Content on the Internet?

-Accidently stumbling across a child pornographic link is certainly a horrifying situation in terms of legal entanglements.
-One of the harshest and stringent laws are passed for sex crimes that involve children.
-Not only are these criminal allegations serious for the sort of penalties you will be exposed to but the kind of social stigma that these carry and is often reviled by family, friends, and including spouses.
+Accidentally stumbling across a child pornographic link is certainly a horrifying situation in terms of legal entanglements.
+Some of the harshest and most stringent laws are passed for sex crimes that involve children.
+Not only are these criminal allegations serious for the sort of penalties you will be exposed to, but the kind of social stigma that these charges carry is terrible, and a suspected or convicted offender is often reviled by family, friends, and including spouses.

-According to the 18 Pa.
-Cons.
-Stat. § 6312(d), child pornography possession can be described as-“Any person who intentionally views or knowingly possesses or controls any book, magazine, pamphlet, slide, photograph, film, videotape, computer depiction or other material depicting a child under the age of 18 years engaging in a prohibited sexual act or in the simulation of such act commits an offense.”
+According to the Pennsylvania Criminal Code Chapter 18 Section 6312(d), child pornography possession can be described as-“Any person who intentionally views or knowingly possesses or controls any book, magazine, pamphlet, slide, photograph, film, videotape, computer depiction or other material depicting a child under the age of 18 years engaging in a prohibited sexual act or in the simulation of such act commits an offense.”

 - What amount of time was spent by the viewer on this particular site?